-The system boundary of this analysis is from Cradle to Grave and includes all activities operating the business as well as grape growing, wine making, bottling and distribution to customers.
+The system boundary of this analysis is from Cradle to Grave and includes all activities operating the business as well creation of the product (ie grape growing, wine making, bottling and distribution to customers).
 The LCA also includes corporate emissions that arise from running Ross Hill's business (Scope 1, 2 and 3).
 The boundary includes recycling of wine bottles (this has been accounted for in the LCA conducted by the glass bottle manufacturer).
 However, emissions from activities such as retail purchases, transport and refrigeration are too difficult to track and have been excluded.